cuckoosandbox/cuckoo/docs/book/src/index.rst

 Cuckoo Sandbox is an *Open Source* software for automating analysis of suspicious files.
-To do so it makes use of custom components that monitor the behavior of the malicious processes while running in an isolated Windows environment.
+To do so it makes use of custom components that monitor the behavior of the malicious processes while running in an isolated environment.

-This book explains what Cuckoo is, how it works and what you can do with it, from setup and run Cuckoo to how to customize it and extend it.
+This book will explain you how to setup Cuckoo, use it and customize it.

 Having troubles?
 ================